-One term for this approach, based on self-organisation and emergence, is so-called Self-Star (or Self-) systems [3].
+One term for this approach, based on self-organisation and emergence, is so-called Self-Star (or Self-) systems (Babaoglu et al 2005).
 The term is a broad expression that aims to capture all kinds self-organising computer systems that continue to function acceptably under realistic conditions.

 But what kinds of design approach can be employed?
-Currently there is no accepted general theory of self-organisation or emergence rather there are some interesting models at different levels of abstraction that capture certain phenomena.
+Currently there is no accepted general theory of self-organisation or emergence - rather there are some interesting models at different levels of abstraction that capture certain phenomena.
 Many such models have been produced within the biological sciences to explain complex self-organising biological phenomena.
 Biological systems, particularly co-evolving systems, appear to evidence many of the desirable properties required by self- computer systems.
-Hence, several proposed self- techniques have drawn on biological inspiration [2].
+Hence, several proposed self- techniques have drawn on biological inspiration (Babaoglu et al 2006).

-3 Social versus Biological Inspiration
+Socially versus Biological Inspiration